-As has been our past practice, a copy of the school district's Student's Rights, Responsibilities, Rules and Regulations booklet will be provided for each family.
+As has been our past practice, a copy of the school district's Student Rights and Responsibilities Handbook will be provided for each family.

 We request a student's parent or legal guardian to acknowledge in writing that he/she has received this booklet.
-However, the failure of a parent/guardian to sign and return the "Parent Acknowledgement Form" will not prevent your child from attending school or the school district from enforcing the disciplinary policies.
+However, the failure of a parent/guardian to sign and return the Parent Acknowledgement Form will not prevent your child from attending school or the school district from enforcing the disciplinary policies.

-The form below should be completed for each child you have in our school system.
+The form should be completed for each child you have in our school system.
 If more forms are needed, please contact your child's school.
 Once completed, return the form to your child's school during the first week of classes.

-Please return the bottom portion of this page to your child's school.
+Please return the following form to your child's school.
 Thank you.